verekia/three-gpu-ecosystem-tests/README.md

 - `next15-pages-vanilla-react19`: ✅
 - `vite-ts-swc-r3f8-react18`: ✅
 - `vite-ts-swc-r3f9-react19`: ✅
+- `vite-ts-threlte8`: ✅
 - `vite-vanilla-js`: ✅

 ### Non-blocking issues

 - ⚠️ Importing a module with top-level await such as `three/examples/jsm/capabilities/WebGPU.js` requires a [Vite config change and causes warnings in Next.js](#top-level-await-issues).

+- ⚠️ WebGPURenderer initially reports WebGPUBackend before falling back to WebGLBackend, for now, [use a setTimeout](#testing-the-backend-type) to check the backend type.

 - ⚠️ React Three Fiber with `WebGPURenderer` always causes a [render warning](#r3f-render-called-before-backend-initialized-issue).